 For sesame noodles:

-Toss with a pound of udon noodles and top with any combination of chopped peanuts, sliced sugar snap peas, chopped cucumbers, or shredded chicken.
-Serve without betraying a shred of confidence.
+Toss with a pound of cooked and cooled udon noodles or spaghetti, and top with any combo of the following: chopped peanuts, sliced sugar snap peas, chopped cucumbers, or steamed spinach (about 8 to 10 ounces)